ckeditor/ckeditor5-angular/README.md

 This repository contains the following code:

-* `./src/ckeditor` contains the implementation of `<ckeditor>` component,
+* `./src/ckeditor` contains the implementation of the `<ckeditor>` component,
 * `./src/app` is a demo application using the component.

 **Note:** The [npm package](https://www.npmjs.com/package/@ckeditor/ckeditor5-angular) contains a [packaged component](#packaging-the-component) only.

 ### Testing the component (demo)

-First, the CKEditor 5 build should be created of source files:
+First, the CKEditor 5 build should be created out of source files:

 ```bash
 npm run build-ckeditor